 On the Beam Reach program one of the things we learn is how to live sustainably.
 We spend half of the course living on a catamaran sailboat called the Gato Verde.
 Being on a boat, a self-contained ‘ecosystem’ if you will, allows us to measure our use and production of resources.

 Water is one of the most important substances for life.
-When on a boat, though you are surrounded by water on all sides, there is only much drinkable water as you can bring and store on board.
+When on a boat, though you are surrounded by water on all sides, there is only as much drinkable water as you can bring and store on board.
 This means that water must be used very carefully and rationed appropriately.

 On the Gato Verde we had a few strategies to try and conserve water.
 The first was to give up taking showers while on the boat.
 Showers waste a lot of water, about 2.5 gallons every two minutes, and are unnecessary.
 Another was implemented by our captain and owner of the Gato Verde, Todd.
 He had installed a saltwater pump in the kitchen sink so we could use salt water, instead of our fresh supply, to rinse off the dishes before applying soap.
 We only used the fresh water to do one last quick rinse.
-The sink was not the only system that utilized salt water instead of freshthe heads us salt water.
+The sink was not the only system that utilized salt water instead of fresh; in addition the heads were flushed using salt water.
 Lastly we used Purell hand sanitizer frequently to cleanse our hands instead of washing them with the water running.
-Aside from dish fresh water was only used for drinking, cooking, teeth brushing and the occasional hand washing.
+Aside from rinsing dishes, fresh water was only used for drinking, cooking, teeth brushing and the occasional hand washing.

-Our fresh water use was pretty consistent over the 5 weeks with an average daily use per person of about 1.88 gallons.
+Our fresh water use was pretty consistent over the 5 weeks we spent on board with an average daily use per person of about 1.88 gallons.
 This was significantly less than the previous two years.
 In 2008 an average of 4.68 gallons/person/day were used, while in 2009 an average of 3.02 gallons/person/day were used.

-The large discrepancy between 2009 and water use 2008’s water use is partially due to the fact that the 2008 students took showers, which as uses water at a very quick rate. he difference between our water use and 2009’s they may have used a bit more water for washing the dishes or washing faces, hands etc. In both previous years the groups rationed food using the NOLS rations which meant that they were re-hydrating a lot more food.
+The large discrepancy between 2009 and 2010 water use and 2008’s water use is partially due to the fact that the 2008 students took showers, which, as noted before, uses water at a very quick rate.
+The difference between our water use and 2009’s may be because they may have used a bit more water for washing the dishes or washing faces, hands etc. In both previous years the groups rationed food using the NOLS rations which meant that they were re-hydrating a lot more food.
 Their use of water for cooking was probably much higher than ours.

-The total fresh water use followed the weekly trend with 2008 at 982.06 gallons for the trip, 2009 826.14 gallons and 2010 460.18 gallons.
-Even though we used the least amount of water I think that if we all properly hydrated we would have used an amount much closer to the 2009 group.
-Also it should be noted that both the 2008 and 2009 groups had more people on board on average than so the overall water used would b higher regardless.
+The total fresh water use followed the weekly trend with 2008 use at 982.06 gallons for the trip, 2009 use at 826.14 gallons and 2010 use of 460.18 gallons.
+Even though we used the least amount of water, I think that if we had all been properly hydrated we would have used an amount much closer to the 2009 group.
+Also it should be noted that both the 2008 and 2009 groups had more people on board on average than in 2010, so the overall water used would have been higher regardless.